A comment on my last post by JB of B/X BLACKRAZOR awoke a memory that had previously been lost to the mists of time.

 A unique flying monster hovered overhead, speaking to the party in a charming yet thoroughly sinister tone.
 From the foul creature - who disgusted our Priestess but our Mage flirted with - we learned that the our enemy, the evil Goddess , had placed a cursed artifact in one of the structures in these ruins in order to twist the jungle and infect it with her darkness.
 Our goal was to find and remove or destroy the item before its curse could spread through the region.

 However...Combat was fast, furious, colorfully described and cinematic.
-People leapt into the air to come down on enemies from above, charged up spell attacks for extra power, had the unusual power here or magic item them and filled nearly every moment with banter or pathos.
+People leapt into the air to come down on enemies from above, charged up spell attacks for extra power, had the unusual power here or unique magic item there and nearly every moment was filled with banter or pathos.

 There were arguments of philosophy, romantic reveals, plots twists and turns akimbo!
 More happened in that 4 hour time slot than I've seen occur over several sessions of a standard D&D campaign.
 Sure, part of it was a great DM and the knowledge that he had to tell a satisfying story in 4 hours.
-That doesn't lessen the fact that he did!
-He accomplished just that.
+That doesn't lessen the fact that he did just that!
 I attribute a big part of that to his 'gimmick' of making it feel like an Anime.

 Do you know what the game lacked?
 Strict adherences to Casting Times, Range, how many torches we had and how long they'd last, Weapon Speeds, and the all important Encumbrance.